 Slate Bed Tables for Durability

 Slate bed tables are what the pros play on, and they hold up in a garage better than anything else.
 Slate is rock, so the humidity swings that warp a cheap MDF table barely touch it.
 Keep it covered between sessions and check the level once or twice a year, and a slate table plays true for decades.
+Not every table sold as a slate table gives you the same bed, though, and our best pool table brands guide breaks down which manufacturers put real three-piece slate under the cloth.

 Related Articles